Scale video delivery and monitor network traffic by using eCDNs with Microsoft Stream

 Disable eCDN for a specific session via URL query string

-- If your playback URL already has
+If your playback URL already has

-- If your playback URL does not have a ? in it then add ?disableSDN=true.
+If your playback URL doesn't have a

 View eCDN info in browser console

-- If your playback URL already has
+If your playback URL already has

-- If your playback URL does not have a ? in it then add ?isSDNDebug=true.
+If your playback URL doesn't have a

-Press F12 on your browser and switch to the Console tab to see all the information printed out during loading of the page with the isSDNDebug=true query string set on the playback URL.
+Press F12 on your browser and switch to the Console tab to see all the information printed during loading of the page with the isSDNDebug=true query string set on the playback URL.